 The Risk Management Committee convenes at least once every month or more frequently when deemed necessary.
-The Committee may invite any other executive or manager of the Issuer to attend its meetings.
+The Committee may invite any Member of the Management or Executive of the Issuer to attend its meetings.
 The Risk Management Committee keeps minutes of its meetings and informs the Board of the results of its work.

-The Chairman of the Risk Management Committee submits to the Board a report on the activities, proposals and findings of the Risk Management Committee, once every year or on a more frequent basis in the case of issues which, in the opinion of the Committee, require notification to and action by the Board.
+The Chairman of the Risk Management Committee submits to the Board a report on the activities, proposals and findings of the Risk Management Committee once every year or on a more frequent basis in the case of issues which, in the opinion of the Committee, require notification to and action by the Board.